ODOV: Benchmark the Open-Domain Open-Vocabulary Object Detection: ODOV Object Detection Benchmark

 As shown in Table~\ref{tab:dataset}, we summarize existing object detection datasets as follows.
 1) \textit{{General-category detection}}: Clipart~\cite{inoue2018cross}, Watercolor~\cite{inoue2018cross}, Comic~\cite{inoue2018cross}, and MSOSB~\cite{zhang2024rethinking}, with artistic styles; MS COCO~\cite{lin2014microsoft}, Objects365~\cite{shao2019objects365}, ODinW~\cite{li2022elevater} and LVIS~\cite{gupta2019lvis} consisting of common images with LVIS offering a more extensive set of categories often used for OV tasks.
 2) \textit{Specific-category detection}: WIDER FACE~\cite{yang2016wider}, a dataset representing common photographic scenes, focused solely on the face category. {Besides, pedestrian detection and vehicle detection are also very popular with a series of datasets~\cite{zhang2017citypersons, dollar2009pedestrian, 9247499}, \etc.} 3) \textit{Traffic scene detection}: Cityscapes~\cite{cordts2016cityscapes}, BDD100K~\cite{yu2020bdd100k}, Foggy Cityscapes~\cite{sakaridis2018semantic}, UFDD~\cite{nada2018pushing}, RTTS~\cite{li2018benchmarking}, and Sim10K~\cite{johnson2016driving} contain unique weather conditions to test the domain generalization performance of models, but primarily focus on a limited set of objects common in traffic scenarios.
 Overall, the above \textbf{existing datasets do not meet the requirement of containing simultaneous open-domain and open-category scenes}.

 This way, we build OD-LVIS, a dedicated evaluation benchmark designed specifically for ODOV object detection, encompassing a diverse range of categories and complex real-world scenarios.
 Specifically, we select the LVIS as our basic dataset.
-On one hand, we inherit all the object categories in LVIS to guarantee the benchmark's category diversity.
+On the one hand, we retain all object categories from LVIS (including both base and novel categories) to ensure the benchmark’s category diversity.
 On the other hand, to enhance the domain diversity, we extend the data by considering two aspects, \ie, the \textit{image styles} and the \textit{imaging conditions}.
 Specifically, for the former, we collect nine distinct styles, \ie, black-and-white pencil sketches, color pencil sketches, oil paintings, cartoons, watercolors, symbolism, impressionism, gothic art, and lyrical abstraction.
-For the latter, we also consider nine imaging conditions, \ie, rain, haze, illumination variations, low resolution, Gaussian white noise, Gaussian blur, salt-and-pepper noise, motion blur, and out-of-focus.
-As a result, OD-LVIS comprises 46,949 images across 18 different real-world domains, shares categories with LVIS, and adheres to its annotation guidelines, establishing a standardized benchmark for ODOV object detection evaluation.
+For the latter, we also consider six imaging conditions, \ie, rain, haze, illumination variations, low resolution, noise (Gaussian white noise and salt-and-pepper noise), and blur (Gaussian blur, motion blur, and out-of-focus).
+As a result, OD-LVIS comprises 46,949 images across 15 different real-world domains, shares categories with LVIS, and adheres to its annotation guidelines, establishing a standardized benchmark for ODOV object detection evaluation.
+As shown in Fig.~\ref{fig:distri}, we extract features of the apple category samples using the CLIP image encoder (ViT-B/16) and visualize them with t-SNE, clearly showing that the samples cluster according to their domain characteristics.
+Finally, since OD-LVIS shares categories with LVIS, it can be combined with LVIS as training data to further evaluate the domain generalization ability of object detection models across 15 different scenarios.